soheeparklee/soheeparklee.github.io/_posts/2025-9-29-DAW-system-RAM.md

 - 🛠️ **Use of octal**
 - When we talk about the RAM, we talk about the **address in hexadecimal**
 - However, when we talk about the **data size inside the RAM, we use octal**
-- we are trying to make numbers shorter, from decimal to octal
+- 👍🏻 we are trying to make numbers shorter, from decimal to octal
-- `In address FA3h(address, hexadecimal), we are saving 125o(data size, octal)`
+- example: `In address FA3h(address, hexadecimal), we are saving 125o(data size, octal)`

 ```
 ⭐️ Exam question